aaronparker/aaronparker.github.io/_posts/2008-04-06-building-dynamic-start-menus-with-access-based-enumeration.md

 _Computer Configuration / Administrative Templates / System / Group Policy / User Group Policy loopback processing mode_

 I generally set this to Merge because most settings are configured by GPOs on the user OUs.
 Also enable the setting to hide the common Start Menu.
-If you don&#8217;t enable this setting, users will see both the redirected and local Start Menus.
+If you don't enable this setting, users will see both the redirected and local Start Menus.

 _User Configuration / Administrative Templates / Start Menu and Taskbar / Remove common program groups from Start Menu_

-Now enable folder redirection to your network share and be sure to set the option 'Redirect the folder back to the local userprofile location when policy is removed&#8217;.
-Here&#8217;s a copy of [the GPO report](http://stealthpuppy.com/wp-content/uploads/2008/04/TerminalServerLoopbackPolicy.htm) to see exactly how I&#8217;ve configured it.
+Now enable folder redirection to your network share and be sure to set the option 'Redirect the folder back to the local userprofile location when policy is removed'.
+Here's a copy of [the GPO report](http://stealthpuppy.com/wp-content/uploads/2008/04/TerminalServerLoopbackPolicy.htm) to see exactly how I've configured it.

 <img src="http://stealthpuppy.com/wp-content/uploads/2008/04/startmenuredirection.png" border="0" alt="StartMenuRedirection" width="323" height="358" />

 Start Menu folder redirection in this manner allows you to stop customising the local Start Menu.
 This is something I see TS administrators do in numerous organisations.
 I find this practice to be un-necessary and increases the administrative overhead.
 Redirect the user Start Menu so that administrators have access to all of the locally installed shortcuts.

-### Let&#8217;s See What It Looks Like
+### Let's See What It Looks Like

 Now that the configuration in complete your users should have a Start Menu customised for them.
-If they don&#8217;t you should check the Application log for any Group Policy errors.
+If they don't you should check the Application log for any Group Policy errors.

 What users should see on their Start Menus should be fairly predictable.
 My first user sees the following configuration: